 Maimonides goes on to explain how efforts were made to determine the exact time, adding: “Prophecy will at that time return to Israel, and then the prophets will say ‘Behold what God hath wrought!’”

-Samuel F B Morse sent his first telegraph message on 24 May 1844:
+Samuel F. B. Morse sent his first telegraph message on 24 May 1844:

 “What hath God wrought.”